 The real world: marketing operations with Openprise

 Frighteningly, after 26 years, the MTV reality series The Real World still exists as a TV show.
 Even when it started, it wasn’t very “real” but these Marketing Operations scenarios are.
-Here’s a little dose of reality on how to solve real-world problems for Marketing Ops—with a lot less drama:
+Here’s a little dose of reality on how to solve real-world Marketing Ops problems—with a lot less drama:

 Episode 1: Pulling a List for a Local or Regional Event